exercism/blog/posts/solving-parallel-letter-frequency-elixir-part-1-unicode-match-regex.md

 }
 ```

-Let's start with the simplest version of this problem and see how we can meet this added challenge in Elixir.
+Let's start with the fundamental problem this function needs to solve and work our way up to a full implementation.

 ## Determine whether a character is a letter in Elixir